 Did you know that on this day in 1935, Parker Brothers started marketing the Monopoly board game?
 It was initially called “The Landlord’s Game,” but its name and some rules were changed through many revisions.

-Keep reading for more facts about November 5th in history!
+Keep reading for more interesting facts about November 5th in history!

 Koyuki Higashi and Hiroko Matsuhara were officially the first same-sex couple to register their relationship in Tokyo, Japan.

 2007 Spacecraft Change 1 entered lunar orbit at 02:15 UT and became the first Chinese spacecraft to orbit the moon successfully.